Slow Cooker Beef Machaca

-Machaca traditionally was a dish made by cowboys and ranchers involving dehydrated beef, fresh or dried chili peppers, and was eaten with whatever was handy.
-Sometimes it was rolled into flour tortillas, many times it was scrambled up with eggs (Machaca con Huevo), and sometimes it was fried into crispy little taquitos.
+Machaca traditionally was a dish popular with cowboys and ranchers made with dehydrated beef, fresh or dried chili peppers, and it was eaten with whatever was handy.
+Sometimes it was rolled into flour tortillas to make burritos, many times it was scrambled up with eggs (Machaca con Huevo), and sometimes it was fried into crispy little taquitos.

 We also love this authentic Beef Birria if you are looking for a Mexican beef dish with spicy, smoky flavors from dried chile peppers.